taishi-i/awesome-ChatGPT-repositories/README.md

  * [instruction-tuned-sd](https://github.com/huggingface/instruction-tuned-sd) - Code for instruction-tuning Stable Diffusion.
  * [gpt-engineer](https://github.com/antonosika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
  * [FalconStreaming](https://github.com/andrewgcodes/falconstreaming) - Falcon40B and 7B (Instruct) with streaming, top-k, and beam search
+ * [lightspeedGPT](https://github.com/andrewgcodes/lightspeedgpt) - Use GPT4 and GPT3.5 on inputs of unlimited size.
+Uses multithreading to process multiple chunks in parallel.
+Useful for tasks like Named Entity Recognition, information extraction on large books, datasets, etc.
+ * [bloop](https://github.com/bloopai/bloop) - bloop is a fast code search engine written in Rust.
+ * [obsidian-copilot](https://github.com/logancyang/obsidian-copilot) - A ChatGPT Copilot in Obsidian

 |Name|GitHub Stars|Language|License|